 The Women’s Choir studies and performs choral music for women’s voices representing all stylistic genres.
 Selected by audition, this ensemble includes primarily freshmen and sophomore female vocal majors, instrumentalists, and talented non-majors who wish to continue singing in a select chamber choir.
 Emphasis is placed on the training of the total choral musician, including exposure to foreign languages, development of the musical ear, understanding performance practices, and the healthy use of the voice in a choral context.
 The Women’s Choir participates in recordings, combines with other ensembles for major works, and travels occasionally.

-The University Choral Union studies and performs choral masterworks and other music for large choir.
-Numbering approximately eighty singers, The Choral Union is comprised of university students, faculty, and staff, and adult community members.
-Membership is by audition.
+The WV Community Choir (Choral Union) studies and performs choral masterworks and other music for large choir.
+Numbering approximately eighty singers, The WV Community Choir is comprised of university students, faculty, and staff, and adult community members.
 Adult community members who wish to join the ensemble do not need to enroll for credit.
 In addition to the School of Music ensembles, this choir has collaborated with the West Virginia Symphony Orchestra and the Wheeling Symphony.

 Along with the major choral ensembles, the School of Music offers two vocal jazz ensembles, also open to all students by audition.
 Comprehensive study and performance of traditional and contemporary vocal jazz and other popular musical styles is presented in Same Difference, a vocal octet with rhythm section, and the Women’s Vocal Jazz Ensemble.
 These ensembles are often called upon to sing for special events, both on and off campus.